Planck 2015 results. XX. Constraints on inflation: Conclusions

 The \Planck\ constraints on $n_\mathrm{s}$ and $dn_\mathrm{s}/d\ln k$ are remarkably stable against the addition of the BAO likelihood.
 The combination with BAO shifts $n_\mathrm{s}$ to slighly higher values and shrinks its uncertainty by about $30$\,\% when only high-$\ell$ temperature is considered, and by only about $15$\,\% when high-$\ell$ temperature and polarization are combined.
 In slow-roll inflation, the running of the scalar spectral index is connected to the third derivative of the potential \citep{Kosowsky:1995aa}.
 As was the case for the nominal mission results, values of the running compatible with the \Planck\ 2015 constraints can be obtained in viable inflationary models \citep{Kobayashi:2010pz}.

 When the running of the running is allowed to float, the \Planck\ TT+lowP (\Planck\ TT,TE,EE+lowP) data give:

 at the pivot scale $k_*= 0.05$\,Mpc$^{-1}$.
-Allowing for running of the running provides a better fit to the temperature spectrum at low multipoles, such that $\Delta \chi^2 \approx -4.8$ ($-4.9$) for TT+lowP (TT,TE,EE+lowP).
+Allowing for running of the running provides a better fit to the temperature spectrum at low multipoles, such that $\Delta \chi^2 \approx -4.8$ ($-4.9$) for TT+lowP (TT,TE,EE+lowP), but is not statistically preferred over the simplest $\Lambda$CDM model.

 Note that the inclusion of small-scale data such as Ly$\alpha$ might further constrain the running of the spectral index and its derivative.
-The recent analysis of the BOSS one-dimensional Ly$\alpha$ flux power spectrum presented in \cite{Palanque-Delabrouille:2014jca} and \cite{Rossi:2014nea} was optimised for measuring the neutrino mass.
+The recent analysis of the BOSS one-dimensional Ly$\alpha$ flux power spectrum presented in \cite{Palanque-Delabrouille:2014jca} and \cite{Rossi:2014nea} was optimized for measuring the neutrino mass.
 It does not include constraints on the spectral index running, which would require new dedicated $N$-body simulations.
 Hence we do not include Ly$\alpha$ constraints here.

-The fact that the data cannot accommodate a significant running, but are compatible with a larger running of the running, will also be discussed in the inflaton potential reconstructions of Sect.~\ref{sec:pot}.
+In Sect.~\ref{sec:pot} on inflaton potential reconstruction we will show that the data cannot accomodate a significant running but are compatible with a larger running of the running.